dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/DeepLearning_ObjectDetection_Onnx/README.md

 ##  Solution
 The sample contains Razor Webapp which contains both **Razor UI pages** and **API controller** classes to process images.

+##  Code Walkthrough

 The difference between the [getting started object detection sample](https://github.com/dotnet/machinelearning-samples/tree/master/samples/csharp/getting-started/DeepLearning_ObjectDetection_Onnx) and this end-to-end sample is we load the images from **file** in getting started sample where as we load the images from **in-memory** in end-to-end sample.

-##  Code Walkthrough

-### ML.NET: Configure the model

 Define the schema of data in a class type and refer that type while loading data into IDataView using TextLoader.
 Here the class type is **ImageInputData**.
 ML.Net supports Bitmap type for images.
+To load the images from in-memory you just need to specify **Bitmap** type in the class decorated with [ImageType(height, width)] attribute as shown below.

 ```csharp
 public class ImageInputData